ccnyplanetarium/addons/SgrA-star/README.md

 TODO:

--Check orientation of the system w.r.t to the milky way.
+* Check orientation of the system w.r.t to the milky way.
--Add more stars (currently 4)
+* Add more stars (currently 4)
--Maybe make them more star like?
+* Maybe make them more star like?